List of One Life to Live characters introduced in the 1990s: Rebecca Lewis

 Rebecca Lewis is a fictional character on the American soap opera One Life to Live.
-The role was portrayed by Reiko Aylesworth from 1993–94, and Jessica Kaye from May 1–20, 2009.
+The role was portrayed by Reiko Aylesworth from 1993 to 1994, and Jessica Kaye from May 1–20, 2009.

 Rebecca Lewis, follower of the Tabernacle of Joy ministry, meets and falls for Todd Manning while he is incarcerated for the rape of Marty Saybrooke.
 Though Todd begins to have feelings for her as well, he escapes to seek revenge on his enemies.
 A fugitive Todd and a captive Marty are surrounded in 1994; Rebecca talks her way inside in exchange for Marty.
 Todd escapes with Rebecca as a willing hostage, and she tries to persuade him to turn himself in.
 Surrounded again, Todd lets Rebecca go and flees; he is shot and presumed dead.
 Rebecca returns to Llanview and begins a romance with Powell Lord III.
 Meanwhile, Todd reappears alive and hides out in the gardener's shed at Llanfair, where Rebecca is an occasional babysitter, and Todd makes his presence known to her.
 Rebecca and Powell become engaged as a serial rapist begins terrorizing Llanview.
 Todd is suspected but it is ultimately revealed that Powell, threatened by Rebecca's attraction to Todd, had descended into madness and been raping women to emulate Todd and thereby win Rebecca's love.
 Powell is caught and institutionalized, and Rebecca leaves town.

 In 2009, former Llanview police detective John McBain is investigating a serial murderer who leaves clues pointing to Marty's 1993 rape.
 A visit to Powell, not lucid and still in a sanitarium, seems fruitless until John stumbles upon Rebecca's name and learns that a "Dr. Marty Saybrooke" has been visiting and treating Powell.
 On May 1, 2009, it is revealed that Rebecca has been impersonating Marty and aiding Powell in a sinister plot against people connected with Todd and Marty.
 With her lab technician brother Kyle Lewis settled in Llanview, Rebecca helps Powell escape from the institution, imprisons John there, and helps Powell drug and abduct Todd, Marty, and Todd's ex-wives Blair Cramer and Téa Delgado with the intent of killing Todd and anyone he cares about.
 Powell confesses to the string of murders.
 John shoots Powell and saves Todd and Marty; as he pulls Blair and Téa from a gas-filled basement, Rebecca lights a match and is presumed dead in the subsequent explosion.